DeNepo/study/learning/study-strategies.md

 * apply ​this knowledge in the homework exercises.

 Every week consists of the homework of the previous week and the reading material for the following week.
 For example, let’s say you are preparing for the lecture of JavaScript 1 week 3 on Sunday.
 This means you will have to do:
-* the ​HOMEWORK o​ f JavaScript 1 week 2 (The MAKEME.md ​here​)
+* the ​HOMEWORK​ of JavaScript 1 week 2 (The MAKEME.md ​here​)
 * the ​READING​ for JavaScript 1 week 3 (The README.md ​here​)

 Before you start doing anything, it’s good to ​plan your week ahead.